rubinius/rubinius/web/doc/en/memory-system/garbage-collector.markdown

 generation after living past the promotion threshold 'X'.

-Autotune is the mechanism that is used to dynamic adjust the GC cycles before mature collection occurrs.
+Autotune is the mechanism that is used to dynamic adjust the GC cycles before mature collection occurs.
 This can be turned off or a static number may be used via gc.lifetime. gc.lifetime is used by autotune which sets the initial value.

 For more information on configuration variables available read the